Garrett Hampson Player Props: Marlins vs. Braves

-Garrett Hampson -- hitting .323 with five doubles, two walks and three RBI in his past 10 games -- will be in action for the Miami Marlins against the Atlanta Braves, with Kyle Wright on the mound, on May 3 at 6:40 PM ET.
+Garrett Hampson -- hitting .290 with five doubles, a walk and three RBI in his past 10 games -- will be in action for the Miami Marlins versus the Atlanta Braves, with Dylan Dodd on the hill, on May 4 at 4:10 PM ET.

-He collected two extra-base hits in his previous game (2-for-3 with two doubles and an RBI) against the Cubs.
+In his last game he had a one-hit performance (1-for-4) against the Braves.

 Garrett Hampson Game Info & Props vs. the Braves